AdrianoGratani/Pac-Man-for-Desktop/README.md

-Line-by-line explanation of this code.
+Line-by-line explanation of this code, written by me.
 Adriano Gratani, 2024

 //////////////////////// General informations: